top of page

 Orchestra Director

+Jon Heintz proudly serves as the orchestra director at Rainier Middle School and Auburn Mountainview High School in Auburn, Washington.
 Jon also teaches a robust private double bass studio.
 His students have consistently performed at State Solo and Ensemble and WMEA All-State and NAfME All-Northwest.
 Former students of his studio are currently performing at the University of North Texas, St. Olaf College, and the University of Washington.
+Jon stays busy playing bass in orchestras, jazz ensembles, and bands across the Puget Sound.
+When he is not doing something musical, Jon enjoys watching football and hanging out with his two cats, Bebop and Mingus.

 bottom of page